 Giving your cafe or restaurant's interior a Halloween-themed makeover is a quick and easy way to put smiles on faces and get patrons into the spirit of the season.

-The amount of effort you put into your decor will, of course, depend on your premises' current look and practicalities around space.
-But there are a number of ways you can inject a little spooky — or perhaps just seasonal — fun into the place:
+The amount of effort you put into your decor will of course depend on your premises' current look and practicalities around space.
+But there are a number of ways you can inject a little spooky — or perhaps just seasonal — fun:

 - Scatter some witchy regalia around your premises — a couple of old-fashioned brooms in the corner, a witch's hat on the wall, perhaps some spooky 'spell books' on the shelves.